Parallel orchestration patterns: the 3 shapes of concurrent AI work

 Pattern 1: Fan-out

-The orchestrator takes a directive, splits it into independent subtasks, dispatches each to a specialist, and waits for all results.
+Fan-out is the simplest of the three, and where most jobs begin.
+The orchestrator takes a directive, splits it into independent subtasks, dispatches each to a specialist, and waits for all of them.
 Then it aggregates.

 Pattern 2: Pipeline (staged parallelism)